GeoscienceAustralia/ISO19115-profile/README.md

 ### Schema

-Schematron schema and XML Schema have been developed to implement and faciliate validation of the extensions defined by the GA profile.
+Schematron schema have been developed to validate the extensions defined by the GA profile.
 ##### Schematron schema
 | Name | Purpose |
 | --- | --- |